The Sispeed NanoKVM Lite Is An Amazing Value

 Conclusion

 I am excited!
 My Pi-KVM kit, a.k.a. my portable crash cart, is now a fraction of the size.
-I was able to squeeze the NanoKVM Lite, an HDMI cable, a network cable, a USB cable, and a few odds and ends into a pouch that isn’t all that is only twice as big as a Raspberry Pi.
+I was able to squeeze the NanoKVM Lite, an HDMI cable, a network cable, a USB cable, and a few odds and ends into a pouch that is only twice as big as a Raspberry Pi.
 I am probably down to one third of the size and weight of the old kit, and the whole thing is a about one tenth the price of either a TinyPilot or Pi-KVM build.
 How awesome is that?

 My entire NanoKVM pouch with an HDMI cable, network cables, and all sorts of adapters vs. just a Raspberry Pi 5!

-I think Sispeed has a little ways on their software with regards to both security and reliability.
+I think Sispeed has a little ways to go on their software with regards to both security and reliability.
 I can tighten up the security and the firewall, but I need a Tailscale client I can trust if I am going to rely on a NanoKVM at a remote location.
 I am confident they will get there.

 I want to hear what you think!
 Are you as excited about a $30 IP KVM with a built-in Tailscale client as I am?
 Are you going to be ordering a few?
 How many do you think you will need, and what will you be using them for?
 Let me know in the comments, or join our Discord community to chat about it.
 We have a few NanoKVM users in there already, and several more waiting for orders to arrive!